angel-dart-archive/compare/README.md

 [Angel](https://github.com/angel-dart/angel/wiki) is objectively better than all of the other existing Dart server-side frameworks.**

 Yes, this is controversial.
 Yes, this is largely self-aggrandizing.
-I am well aware that a project like this will turn the framework space from friendly acknowledgement into full-on competition.
+And yes, I am well aware that publishing may turn the framework space from friendly acknowledgement into full-on competition.
 However, it is 100% necessary, both to ensure that Angel draws in users, and to also introduce developers to server-side Dart by providing them the best option for their purposes.